caiofcm/filter_pandoc_run_py/README.md

 ### For `CodeBlock`

+Output print statement as a BlockQuote or paragraph.
+You can hide the generation code.

 Syntax: `{.python .run format=[blockquote (default), text] hide_code=[False (default), True] }`

 The following syntax is also support for enabling standard IDE code highlight: